AdaptersEleventy Adapter

 <link rel="stylesheet" href="/css/index.css">

-For community package CSS, add their stylesheets to the cssFiles array:
+For plugin CSS, add their stylesheets to the cssFiles array:

 cssFiles: [